 The history of Icelandic fashion is mostly built around technical-wear; brands that have learned to help people handle the harsh weather conditions throughout a large part of a year.
 66°North has a been a clear leader on the scene since the brand was founded in 1926, first producing clothes for Icelandic fishermen and ICE-SAR (Icelandic Association for Search and Rescue).

-These are the cool Icelandic fashion brands you need to know about:
+These are the cool Icelandic fashion and clothing brands you need to know about:

 This multidisciplinary studio focuses on creating products – clothes and interior items – made from recycled or leftover materials.
 Their clothes are made from deadstock fabric; their pieces blend fun colors and textures with classic silhouettes.